 (a) The director of the School shall serve as an ex-officio, nonvoting member of the Board of Directors.

-(b) The chair or a designated co-chair of the Parent Teacher Student Association (“PTSA”) shall serve as an ex-officio, voting member of the Board of Directors.
+(b) The chair or a delegate of the chair of the School’s parent organization shall serve as an ex-officio, voting member of the Board of Directors.

 (c) One member of the academic faculty of the School selected by the faculty shall serve as an ex-officio, nonvoting member of the Board of Directors.